Roiled by presidential assassination, Haiti swears in new PM

 “All the culprits, perpetrators and sponsors must be identified and brought before Haitian justice,” Henry, who has previously held several ministerial jobs, said in his speech.

 “And I hope that exemplary and dissuasive sentences will be pronounced.
 The nation expects no less from its leaders.
-Never again will we have to relieve such a tragedy.”
+Never again will we have to relive such a tragedy.”

 “The solution to the Haitian crisis must come from the Haitians,” he added.